Find high quality parts at an affordable price HERE!

 Solution:

-The 2004 Outlander has a weak suspension system compared to other generations.
-As a result, drivers that get to around 65,000 miles will find that they need to browse our parts list and order a replacement rear suspension system.
+The 2004 Outlander has a weak suspension system compared to other models.
+As a result, drivers reaching around 65,000 miles will find they need to browse our parts list and order a replacement rear suspension system.

 Difficulty level